CLAIRE-Labo/EvoTune/README.md

 > You can also run sweeps locally by adapting these scripts, just remove the SLURM logic.

 ### Notes
 As the project evolved, so did the code.
-We are open-sourcing the latest version because it is slightly easier to work with after a round of refactoring and other minor updates - for example, improved extraction of functions from LLM outputs.
+We are open-sourcing the latest version as it is easier to work with after a round of refactoring and other minor updates (for example, improved extraction of functions from LLM outputs).
 These changes may introduce small discrepancies in the results.
 In the paper, the bin packing and traveling salesman problem results were generated with the TGI inference engine, whereas the Flatpack, Hash Code, and LLM-SR experiments used vLLM.
 We added vLLM support to simplify running the code on clusters with ARM64 architecture.

----

-## 🧱 Adding a New Task
+## Adding a New Task

 To add your own task: